keircatenation/dragon-game/README.md

 # (Dungeons and) Dragon Game
  A simple game pitting you against DND enemies!
 Based on a class project done for the Front End Web Development certificate program at MCC, adn drawing upon the DND 5e API.

+ ### To-Do
+ 1. Keeping track of whether a weapon is equipped
+ 2. Attack functions
+ 3. Keeping track of whether an armor or shield is equipped

  ### Goals
   - ✔️ Assign Attack and Defense stats to each dragon type
   - ✔️ "Clicks" value is replaced with HP